-Due to the famous unfeasability of deterministic consensus in asynchronous setting [28], this promising method was not applied to proving deterministic consensus algorithms3.
+Due to the famous unfeasibility of deterministic consensus in asynchronous setting [29], this promising method was not applied to proving deterministic consensus algorithms correct2.
 In fact, the aforementioned reduction technique cannot apply to partial synchrony [25]: moving the message reception step to a later point in the execution might violate an assumed message delay.
 Yet, these delays are important as typical partially synchronous consensus algorithms feature timers to catch up with the unknown bound on the delay to receive a message.
 Most known verification techniques therefore target either synchronous (lock-step) or asynchronous semantics.
 In addition, partially synchronous consensus algorithms generally rely on a coordinator process that helps other processes converge and whose identifier rotates across rounds.
-Some efforts have been devoted to proving the termination of partially synchronous consensus algorithms, like Paxos, assuming synchrony [30].
+Some efforts have been devoted to proving the termination of partially synchronous consensus algorithms, like Paxos, assuming synchrony [31].
 The drawback is that such algorithms aim at tolerating non-synchronous periods before reaching a global stabilization time (GST) after which they terminate.
 Proving that such an algorithm terminates under synchrony does not show that the algorithm would also terminate if processes reached GST at different points of their execution.
 Instead, one would also need to show that correct processes can catch up in the same round.
 This would, in turn, require proving the correctness of a synchronizer algorithm [25].

 Verifying consensus is even more subtle when processes are Byzantine as they can execute arbitrary steps, changing their local state and the values they share.
 One needs to reason about executions with all possible scenarios resulting from arbitrary behaviors, multiplying the already large number of interleaved executions.
-The verification of such algorithms is thus either restricted to showing safety properties, like agreement and validity, and ignoring liveness [40]; or to proving separate parts of the blockchain consensus [44].
-Such noticeable efforts are well illustrated with the series of attempts to verify the Stellar Consensus Protocol (SCP) [43]: Ivy is used to model a slightly different algorithm in which the key novelty of the SCP consensus algorithm, which is its dynamic quorum system [51] called quorum slices, is replaced by static quorums [45].
-In addition, it relies on axioms some of which are proved separately in Isabelle/HOL without being linked to the Ivy axioms [22].
-Without a holistic approach, the verification of the components of a protocol does not imply that the protocol is verified.
+This is probably the reason why, to our knowledge, blockchain consensus algorithms have never been holistically verified.
+Despite recent efforts towards proving consensus algorithms automatically, these were limited to proving safety properties [3, 9], to checking proofs [46, 45], to synthesizing parameterized distributed algorithms [66, 26, 48, 49], to deductively verifying implementations [21] or to proving algorithms with fixed parameters [34].
+Without a holistic approach, the verification of parts of a protocol does not imply that the protocol is verified.